The Patient Finance office is open Monday – Friday, from 8am to 4pm. If you have any questions related to your bill, please call us at (845) 210-4930.

 Please visit www.cms.gov/nosurprises or call 1 (800) 985-3059 for more information on the No Surprises Act and payment disputes.

-Join us into making our world a better place to live in.
-Enjoy live updates before anyone else.
+Join us into making Ellenville and the surrounding community a better place to live in.
+Enjoy live updates before anyone else, get class schedules and more.